Shahzuby/datagram-cli-node/README.md

 rm -rf ~/.datagram/ai-router/.db
 ```

-and follow install guide for reintall new V from step 1
+and follow install guide for reintall new V from step 2 and 3 dont create screen again you are already in screen

 ## ✅ Done!